syncfusion-content/wpf-docs/wpf/Scheduler/Getting-Started.md

 #### Create an event Data Model

-You can create a custom class `Meeting` with mandatory fields `From`, `To` and `EventName`that is used to map the information of the appointment.
+Create a custom class `Meeting` with mandatory fields `From`, `To` and `EventName` that is used to map the information of the appointment.

 {% highlight c# %}
     public class Meeting : INotifyPropertyChanged